ga-wdi-lessons/express-oauth-handrolled/walkthrough.md

 **Note**: There's a *lot* of opportunity for typos in this walkthrough.
 There are several particularly complicated pieces of code that are mostly just boilerplate.
 Because typing them out doesn't really "teach" much, they have been included as plain text so that you can copy and paste them.

+**Note**: A easily-testable goal is listed for each of the OAuth steps.
+Achieving the goal means you're on the right track!
+Your goal up to the first "STOP" is just to be able to run `nodemon` without errors.

 # Added sessions

 > [a308a41](https://www.github.com/ga-wdi-exercises/whenpresident/commit/a308a41)